CrisData86/alegra_integration_invoices/README.md

 # alegra_integration_invoices
-CRM Alegra automate the invoices creation
+"Automate the creation of invoices with CRM Alegra for better efficiency and accuracy."